|Teaching method||Contact hours|

 Lectures; tutorials; reading scientific papers; working with existing dataset or acquire data by fieldwork, laboratory experiments or modelling; analyzing data; writing research proposal and thesis; orally present the results for fellow students and actively participate in discussion; reflect on ethical aspects in written assignment.

-The final mark is based on: the research proposal (go/no-go), research competence (40%), thesis report (30%), oral presentation and discussion at symposium (20%) and ethics appendix (10%).
-The minimum partial grade for each component is 5.0.
-The detailed assessment form for grading is available on blackboard.
+The final grade is based on: the research proposal (go/no-go), research competence (40%), thesis report (30%), oral presentation and discussion at symposium (20%) and ethics appendix (10%).
+The minimum partial grade for each component should be 5.0 to pass.
+In case a partial grade is too low to pass, that component of the thesis can be completed a second time, in which the final grade will be a 6.0 at most for that component.

-Lecture slides, additional information and study guide are all available on blackboard.
+Lecture slides, additional information and study guide are all available on Brightspace.
 Specific literature differs for each chosen topic; supervisors will provide some key literature as starting point.

 |Compulsory for:||BSW||Soil, Water, Atmosphere||BSc||1WD+2WD+3WD, 4WD+5WD+6WD|